 I accept that.
 I understand it is getting to the point when I'll be dragged before the magistrate for saying truthfully healthy things but will be considered hate crimes for those who haven't a clue about the Kingdom, I understand.
 At the earliest moment of the wholesale spread of Kingdom truth and grace, Peter referenced a couple of phenomenal truths from the Old Testament.

 Jesus is Lord, listen to His words.
 Yet know this: the nations are against Him.

 After a severe reprimand from the System's speech police for what they were saying, Peter and John, still considered woefully uneducated men, still expressed full commitment to openly sharing what they saw, heard, and knew.

 For those who understand this and believe on Christ, they too are assaulted by the authoritative System personality.
 These hate speech items are much less addressed, yet just as abundantly allowed to poison the soul:

 "It is best to keep yourself in a constant state of rebellion against the ordained potentates - they are your only salvation - even if you must rant and rage and holler at them in some form."

 "It is best to consider the Roman Catholic Church a meaningless religious entity featuring nice people in fancy outfits who are only about helping the poor so they can't be bad at all."

-"It is best to never insightfully look into the tribute payments you make to any and all System offices - government, bank, church - because if you do you'll be made to look like a fool."
+"It is best to be pleasantly daft about insightfully examining the tribute payments you make to any and all System offices - government, bank, church - because if you said something you'll be made to look like a fool."

 Again, I do understand the best intentions behind such statements.
 Cain's legacy must labor industriously to keep his operation legitimatized it needs its clientele, its constituency, its debtors and parishioners and rent-gougers.
 Humanists and religionists alike are harrowingly fearful, and the personality's words come across as assuring and comforting.